 Located in DC's Brookland neighborhood, the Basilica is the largest Roman Catholic church in North America, and among the 10 largest in the world.
 It is also a great place to see cherry blossoms, with 150 cherry trees on the property.
 Parking is free, and tours are available by making a reservation on the website.

-A lesser-known cherry blossom DC option is Oxon Run Park in southeast Washington, DC.
+A lesser-known place to see the cherry blossoms is Oxon Run Park in southeast DC.
 A great spot for a picnic, the park has over 200 cherry trees and a playground.
 Oxon Run Park is open every day from 9am-6pm.
 Admission is free.

 With 95 acres of ornamental gardens, peaceful woodlands, and kid-friendly trails, Meadowlark is a fun place for families to visit in the spring.
 It is also a great place to see cherry blossoms, with peak bloom generally happening a few days after the Tidal Basin's peak.
 In March the gardens are open from 10am-4pm.
 Starting in April, they're open until 7pm.